BE-Network/terraform-provider-verity/openapi/docs/DevicesettingsPutRequestEthDeviceProfilesValue.md

 `func (o *DevicesettingsPutRequestEthDeviceProfilesValue) UnsetHoldTimer()`

 UnsetHoldTimer ensures that no value is present for HoldTimer, not even an explicit nil
-### GetDisableTcpUdpLearnedPacketAcceleration

-`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) GetDisableTcpUdpLearnedPacketAcceleration() bool`

-GetDisableTcpUdpLearnedPacketAcceleration returns the DisableTcpUdpLearnedPacketAcceleration field if non-nil, zero value otherwise.

-### GetDisableTcpUdpLearnedPacketAccelerationOk

-`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) GetDisableTcpUdpLearnedPacketAccelerationOk() (*bool, bool)`

-GetDisableTcpUdpLearnedPacketAccelerationOk returns a tuple with the DisableTcpUdpLearnedPacketAcceleration field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDisableTcpUdpLearnedPacketAcceleration

-`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) SetDisableTcpUdpLearnedPacketAcceleration(v bool)`

-SetDisableTcpUdpLearnedPacketAcceleration sets DisableTcpUdpLearnedPacketAcceleration field to given value.

-### HasDisableTcpUdpLearnedPacketAcceleration

-`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) HasDisableTcpUdpLearnedPacketAcceleration() bool`

-HasDisableTcpUdpLearnedPacketAcceleration returns a boolean if a field has been set.

 ### GetMacAgingTimerOverride

 `func (o *DevicesettingsPutRequestEthDeviceProfilesValue) GetMacAgingTimerOverride() int32`